HSwMS Stockholm (1856): Construction and career

 Stockholm was laid down by Karlskrona Naval Shipyard at their shipyard at Blekinge on 8 November 1832 and launched on 29 November 1856.
 Only after 20 years of work was the ship completed.
 During this time, however, the technical development was rapid, which is why construction was already provided with a steam engine and propeller during construction.
 She was commissioned on 20 May 1857.

 Like HSwMS Karl XIV Johan, Stockholm did not last long, but was converted in 1872 into a school ship, and was occasionally used as accommodation.
 The year before, three of the lighter cannons had also been removed.
-In 1879, Stockholm was reclassified as an artillery school ship and underwent an extensive rearmament, as she was provided with back-loaded artillery, among other things.
+In 1879, Stockholm was reclassified as an artillery school ship and underwent an extensive rearmament, as she was provided with breech-loaded artillery, among other things.

-From 1881 she was used as a patrol vessel in Karlskrona and in 1891 the tackle was reduced.
+From 1881 she was used as a patrol vessel in Karlskrona and in 1891 the rigging was reduced.
 The following year, the machinery was also removed, after which she was designated a lodging vessel.
-She was then consulted at Hallands Väderö and was finally beheaded in Torekov.
-She was decommissioned on 30 July 1921 and scrapped at Torekov in 1923.
+She was then stationed at Hallands Väderö and was finally decommissioned on 30 July 1921 and scrapped at Torekov in 1923.